 Do not use expressions with side effects in parameters to function-like macros, unless it can be shown that the parameter is used only once inside the macro.

 Use caution when passing the address of an object.
 The object passed could be an alias.
 Aliases can be avoided by following the respective guidelines of TR 24772-1 subclause 6.32.5.

+When using functions with restrict parameters it should be established that the array parameters to the functions can never overlap.

 6.33 Dangling references to stack frames [DCM]